 The whole plantation sequence is extremely menacing and discomfiting, thanks to the photography, the performances, and the direction of Stephen Roberts, who has introduced the camera’s forward mobility from the very first shot and maintained it consistently while keeping a firm hold on his actors.

 Rape (like lynching) was a topic almost entirely avoided in mainstream Hollywood cinema.
-After the Production Code crackdown of 1934, it became an even more invisible topic as a violation of taste and decency -- and to avoid boycotts and public condemnation.
-This pre-Code film is therefore among the very few studio era talkies to make it a central theme.
+After the Production Code crackdown of 1934, it became even more invisible as a violation of taste and decency – and to avoid boycotts and public condemnation.
+This pre-Code film is, therefore, among the very few studio-era talkies to make it a central theme.
 The next example would be Jean Negulesco’s also controversial Johnny Belinda (1948), for which Jane Wyman won an Oscar as a deaf-mute woman who literalizes the unmentionable nature of the act.

 It’s significant that Negulesco directed that, for this young Romanian-born painter was just breaking into films in the early ’30s when he was commissioned to sketch storyboards for the crucial rape scene in The Story of Temple Drake, in order to provide an idea of how such a topic could be filmed in a manner acceptable to censors.
-His vivid boards are shown in an extra, and he too was clearly influenced by German Expressionism.
+His vivid boards are shown in an extra, and he, too, was clearly influenced by German Expressionism.
 Looking at the art, cinematographer John Bailey makes the connection with the woodcuts of Kathe Kollwitz.
-Thus, we can trace a direct line between German Expressionism, the 1933 movie, the 1948 movie, and Ida Lupino’s independent take on the same topic in Outrage (1950).
+Thus, we can trace a direct line between German Expressionism, the 1933 film, the 1948 film, and Ida Lupino’s independent take on the same topic in Outrage (1950).

-Today’s viewers may also reasonably ask who the heck is Stephen Roberts and why haven’t we heard of such a fine director?
+Today’s viewers may also reasonably ask who the heck Stephen Roberts is and why haven’t we heard of such a fine director.
 The answer is that although he directed more than 100 films, they were all shorts until he started features in the early talkies.
-He died suddenly 1936 at only 40-years-old.
+He died suddenly in 1936 at only 40 years old.
 He followed The Story of Temple Drake with the beautiful, bittersweet, wistful pre-Code character study One Sunday Afternoon (1933) with Gary Cooper and Fay Wray, which spawned two significantly different remakes by Raoul Walsh.
 We can only wonder what would have become of Roberts’ career.